thacherT1D/webdevstuff/Java/intro_to_oop_with_java.desc.md

 - the types of parameters
 - the order of parameters

 Because Java has types, it can be very specific in how it chooses which method to call.
 The concept of having different methods with the same name is called _method overloading_.
+Method overloading helps in understanding method signatures, but is actually a form of polymorphism - ad hoc polymorphism.

 The following are all _different method signatures_: